How Do You Get Great Wedding Photos?

 Wedding Day Timelines, Shot Lists, Pinterest Boards and Managing Expectations

-As a Wedding Photographer, one of my major jobs (other than the photography, of course) is managing expectations and facilitating a good experience on the Wedding Day for my clients.
+Planning for great Wedding Photos can be very stressful for engaged couples.
+As a New York Wedding Photographer, one of my major jobs (other than the photography, of course) is managing expectations and facilitating a good experience on the Wedding Day for my clients.
+We also think with the end goal of delivering a fabulous Wedding Album to remember the best day of our clients’ lives.
 Good communication with my couples makes a huge difference in the outcome of both the day and the wedding photos.
-So what does that entail when we work with our couples?
+So what does planning for great wedding photos entail when we work with our couples?
 Glad you asked.

 Wedding Day Timelines:

-There we have it–managing expectations to ensure a happy outcome.
+There we have it–Planning for Great Wedding Photos.
 A little proper planning really does go a long way.

 Did you enjoy this post?
 You might also enjoy this post on Wedding Day Timelines.